AdamJankowsky/ShoutOut/README.md

 # ShoutOut
 ShoutOut is social blog platform similar to Wykop's Mikroblog

-I am creating it as hobby project because I wanted to know how much time would it consume to create such site.
+I am creating it as hobby project.

-I want to use PostgreSql to store data, ASP.NET Core 8 as backend, Blazor with Server Side Rendering as frontend.
+I want to use PostgreSql to store data, ASP.NET Core 8 as backend, Blazor with MudBlazor as Frontend.

 I am using my own Registration/Login process which is simplified - I'd use external OAuth provider in real case scenario.
 For Authentication I want to implement User/Password authentication with storing Users in db with Passwords hashed with PBKDF2